starry3085/quick-transpose/Cross-PlatformChordTranspositionApplication.md

 [X] Develop web version of chord dictionary with responsive grid layout and modal details

+[X] Deploy web application to CloudStudio for remote access and testing

 [ ] Implement platform detection and adaptive UI components for different screen sizes

 [ ] Create shared state management solution compatible with both React and miniprogram